ivandokov/depy/readme.md

 )
 ```
 This array holds the files and folders which will be excluded from the deploying process.
 They will not be uploaded to the server.
-**Important** the supported patterns can be found in zip documentation at https://linux.die.net/man/1/zip for `--exclude` argument.
+**Important** - the supported patterns can be found in zip documentation at https://linux.die.net/man/1/zip for `--exclude` argument.
 The regex matching is a tricky and we suggest using `depy pack-list` to see which files will be packed for the release.
+**Important** - the incremental update is using `rsync` instead of `zip` and the ignored files and directories are using the same list, but the two tools could interpret the regex patterns differently.

 ### Shared
 ```bash